 – Trustworthiness: to keep adequate standards of honesty and integrity.

 – Awareness: to take responsibility for our work performance.
 Many blame the economy or social distancing for their family crisis.
-The ability of awareness helps you take responsibility for what you have to do when facing the crisis and stop blaming others for the things you do not have in your life.
+Awareness helps you take responsibility for what you have to do when facing the crisis and stop blaming others for the things you do not have in your life.

-– Adaptability: flexibility in the management of the situations of changes.
-All the people who have found a way to thrive on this pandemic have had to adapt themselves to changes.
-Adapting to Zoom meetings, to have to live with a family member that you were used to see only for a few hours.
+– Adaptability: flexibility in managing changing situations.
+Everyone who has found a way to thrive during this pandemic has had to adapt themselves to changes.
+Adapting to Zoom meetings, to having to live with a family member that you use to seeing for only a few hours.
 Flexibility and adaptability are two elements that successful people have.

-– Innovation: to be comfortable with new information, new ideas and situations.
-While many companies have ended in bankrupting, many others have grown in the middle of the crisis.
-Where is the difference?
-In the innovation competence the people in charge of those companies have.
+– Innovation: to be comfortable with new information, new ideas, and situations.
+While many companies have ended in bankruptcy, many others have grown in the middle of the crisis.
+What is the difference?
+The people in charge and the innovation competency.
 Ask yourself, how much innovation have you brought to your family in order to improve your emotional connection with your loved ones?

-3) Motivation: it refers to the emotional tendencies that guide or facilitate meeting the established goals.
+It refers to the emotional tendencies that guide or facilitate meeting established goals.

-- Impulse of achievement: the effort to improve or reach an excellency standard in your family.
+- Impulse of achievement: the effort to improve or reach a standard of excellency in your family.

-- Initiative: the availability to react before opportunities.
+- Initiative: the availability to react to opportunities.
 Opportunities cannot be wasted.
-Your motivation will lead you to be aware of those initiatives that might change your life or your family.
+Your motivation will lead you to be aware of initiatives that might change your life or your family’s.

-- Optimism: the persistence in chasing the goals despite the obstacles and setbacks that may happen.
+- Optimism: the persistence in chasing the goals despite obstacles and setbacks.
 This pandemic may have affected your family in several ways, but your optimism is what will allow you to rise from the ruins of despair and to continue towards the goals you have set for yourself.

-– Empathy: is the other ability that will take you to a path to hope in the middle of the crisis.
-There are so many people who are in need around you right now.
-People who are looking for someone who can feel empathy for them.
-Empathy implies to be aware of other people’s feelings, needs and concerns.
-It does not mean that the other person must think like us, but to understand the way other people think and respect it.
+It is the other ability that will take you down a path to hope in the middle of the crisis.
+There are so many people who are in need around you right now, people who are looking for someone who can feel empathy for them.
+Empathy means being aware of other people’s feelings, needs, and concerns.
+It does not mean that the other person must think like us, but understand the way other people think and respect it.
 If we do the opposite, it could lead us to be self-centered.

-- To help others to blossom: being aware of the developmental needs of others and help them strengthen their skills.
-In marriage and family therapy we emphasize that aspect.
-We talk about discovering the needs the children and spouses have, so we can help them grow.
+- To help others to blossom: being aware of the developmental needs of others and helping them strengthen their skills.
+In marriage and family therapy, we emphasize this aspect.
+We talk about discovering the needs the children and spouses have so we can help them grow.
 In the end, we all need the person we have beside us in order to survive.

-- Orientation service: to anticipate, to acknowledge and satisfy your family’s real needs.
+- Orientation service: to anticipate, acknowledge, and satisfy your family’s real needs.